 - The Atoner: Until perhaps the Harmonic Convergence of Korra's time, the Avatar's mission in life is partly to honor Wan's dying wish to continue making up for his grave mistake in releasing Vaatu.
 In addition, each Avatar often ends up having to confront the consequences of their previous incarnations' actions (i.e. the 100-year war, the Dai Li, Yakone, etc).

 - Big Good: The Avatar is to attain this goal once they have mastered all four elements and found inner peace.
-This usually negates an Avatar's chance to have political power, since their job is to essentially be the leader of two entire worlds.
+This usually negates an Avatar's chance to have political power (though Roku and Kyoshi both had islands which they at least led, if not ruled), since their job is to essentially be the leader of two entire worlds.

 - Bullying a Dragon: Avatar Extras dryly noted that most people who face or challenge a fully realized Avatar in combat are pretty easily embarrassed.

 - Changing of the Guard: Wan through Aang represents the first full Harmonic Convergence Cycle for the Avatar or the course of about 10,000 years.
 Korra started off as part of Wan's legacy until Raava was attacked and she permanently lost her connection to her past lives during second Convergence.
 This makes her the new 'first' avatar, as no one else will ever be able to directly commune with Wan-Aang.